mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Final_study_guide/inheritance.md

 ### Method Lookup Path

-- the order in which Ruby searches classes for the method definition
+Method lookup path describes the order in which ruby traverses the class hierarchy when a method is invoked to look for the method definition.

 The **method lookup path** describes the order in which classes are inspected when a method is called to see how that method is defined.